hellokittyfan48/process-hollowing/README.md

 ## Usage
 #### x64
-- Either build the exe or get it from releases
+- Either build the exe ~~or get it from releases~~ flagged as malware
 - Create paths.txt in the same directory as the exe
 - Enter the paths to your executables
 - If you wish to hardcode the shellcode, do what the comment says